Best German City Names: 200+ Historic & Imaginary Ideas

 Silberhorn

-Silver peak, a distinctive mountain summit whose snows catch dawn light in metallic brilliance
+Silver peak, a mountain summit whose snows catch the dawn light

 Feuerstein

-Firestone, suggesting flint deposits crucial for prehistoric settlement or volcanic geological features
+Firestone, suggesting flint deposits or volcanic geological features

 Himmelreich